cartesi/rollups-contracts/onchain/rollups/.changeset/silly-islands-end.md

 -   Added an `InputIndexOutOfRange` error.

+-   Added an `OutputNotExecutable` error.

--   Added a `VoucherReexecutionNotAllowed` error.
+-   Added an `OutputNotReexecutable` error.

 -   Added an `IncorrectEpochHash` error.